 About Vintage Gold Watches

 As well as a web destination, ‘Vintage Gold Watches’ is a partnership based in Bayswater, Central London (W2) U.K., engaged in selling ‘fine’ Swiss watches from circa the 1950s.
-We particularly love this time period for its elegance, craftsmanship and quality.
-In fact we consider this the ‘golden age’ of Swiss watch-making when technical superiority, craftsmanship and simple classic elegance all combined to provide us with some of the best timepieces ever made.
+We particularly love this period for its elegance, craftsmanship and quality.
+In fact we consider this the ‘golden age’ of Swiss watch-making when technical superiority, craftsmanship and simple classic elegance each combined to provide us with some of the best timepieces ever made.
 For example we are great admirers of 1950s gold dress watches from Rolex, Jaeger-LeCoultre, Omega, Longines, IWC , Zenith.
 We also consider these watches offer great value for money, especially compared with their cost when new, (adjusted for inflation) and the price of their equivalents today.
 And while these are the six brands we specialise in and keep in stock, moving up the scale a little we have sourced, on behalf of our clients, vintage watches from Audemars Piguet, Patek Phillipe and Vacheron Constantin.

 A Vintage Gold Watch as an Investment